EdersonDav/church_service/docs/steps.md

 ---

 - crud church - ok
-- add members in the church, set default voluntary
+- add members in the church, set default voluntary - ok
+- get members in the church - ok
-- set others members as a admin
+- set others members as a admin - ok
-  -- only church admin can set others user as admin
-  -- handle permission for route, add in jwt token data about user informations

 ---